top of page

 Sous les attraits d’Adonis.

-Haiti (often spelled Hayti at this time) was divided into two countries: the Kingdom of Hayti (1811-1820) in the north and the Republic of Haiti in the south.
-The Lisette Project collaborator Henry Stoll, who studies the music of early post-revolutionary Haiti, discovered this song parody among many others written in honor of the royal family.
-Check out the lyrics and translation here.
+At the time this was written, Haiti, often spelled Hayti, was divided into two countries: the Kingdom of Hayti, 1811–1820, in the north, and the Republic of Haiti, 1806–1820, in the south.
+The Lisette Project collaborator Henry Stoll, who studies the music of early post-revolutionary Haiti, shared this song parody with us, among many others written in honor of the royal family.

 Subscribe Form